How Things Work

 «screenshot of ratings starts and perhaps a review»

-Rating and reviews are well understood today.
-People using a service (i.e a car sharing service) get the option to rate and give open and honest feedback about their experience of the service, and of the people providing it to them.
+People using any service (e.g. a car sharing service) get the option to rate and give open and honest feedback about their experience of the service, and of the people providing it to them.
 They typically do this in the hope that it helps or benefits others coming after them to make an informed purchase choice.
 Today, with many online services, this is a common experience, and is expected whenever it’s difficult to establish initial trust between the individuals participating in the service (i.e. between the owner of the car, and the person using it temporarily).
 Your car sharing network is no different, where many people may not have extensive experience with the other people providing them service.
-Particularly in the P2P networks, feedback and ratings are critical to making it succeed.
+Particularly in the P2P networks, feedback and ratings are critical to making it scale.

 In terms of qualifying people and qualifying the minimum level of service they provide (i.e. renting their car), ratings and feedback are not enough to define a minimum level of quality.
 Every car, car owner, and borrower needs to be verified as well.